OpenZeppelin/starter-kit-tutorial/README.md

 # OpenZeppelin Starter Kit Tutorial

-An OpenZeppelin Starter Kit Tutorial containing React, OpenZeppelin SDK, OpenZeppelin Contracts, and Infura.
+An OpenZeppelin Starter Kit Tutorial containing React, OpenZeppelin CLI, OpenZeppelin Contracts, and Infura.

 This kit comes with everything you need to start using upgradeable Smart contracts inside your applications.
 It also includes all the configuration